brttnylrnsstuff/predictionio-MLlibKMeansClusteringTemplate/README.md

       pio app new MyApp

-5)  Mofidy 'engine.json' to reflect the AppID of the app you just created.
+5)  Modify 'engine.json' to reflect the AppID of the app you just created.
 By default it has the id of the app which I last created.

 6)  We're now good to go and can put all the pieces together and make sure that the engine and app talk together.